CUDA Cubic B-Spline Interpolation (CI)

 Pre-filtering

-Luckily, CI also provides a CUDA implementation of this filter, and using it is rather simple.
+Luckily, CI also provides a CUDA implementation of this prefilter, and using it is rather simple.
 The interface for the 2D case is:

 and for the 3D case:

-CubicBSplinePrefilter3D(float* volume, uint width, uint height, uint depth);
+CubicBSplinePrefilter3D(float* volume, uint pitch, uint width, uint height, uint depth);

 Getting your data there